-The Powl-Vac Circuit Breaker uses sealed vacuum interrupters to control the primary circuit.
+The Powl-Vac Vacuum Circuit Breaker uses sealed vacuum interrupters to control the primary circuit.
 Primary connections to the associated metal clad switchgear are made by parallel copper busbars terminating in multiple contact fingers which are part of the busbars.
-Insulators provide support for the primary bars and the vacuum interrupter assemblies.
+Cycloaliphatic epoxy resin insulators provide support for the primary bars, the vacuum interrupter assemblies and the heat dissipating fins (where used).

-All the current carrying components are located behind a metal barrier which supports the insulators.
+All the current carrying components are locasted behind a metal barrier which supports the cast cycloaliphatic epoxy insulators.
 In front of this barrier in an accessible position is the operating mechanism assembly which provides motion to each of the vacuum interrupter moving contacts through cast cycloaliphatic epoxy operating rods.
 In the same metal enclosed compartment as the operating mechanism is the levering-in mechanism which controls the movement of the breaker from the disconnected to the connected position.
 The levering-in mechanism engages with the switchgear and exerts a force on the breaker in a plane mid-way between the primary disconnect fingers, thus ensuring equal wipe on all primary disconnects and avoiding any tendency of the breaker to tilt under short circuit conditions.
-The levering-in mechanism also operates the
+The levering-in mechanism also operates the primary disconnect shutters.

 Figure 1.
-Side view of POWL-VAC Circuit Breaker
+Side View of POWL-VAC Circuit Breaker

-- Upper Horizontal Primary Disconnect Bars
+- a.
+Upper Horizontal Primary Disconnect Bars

-- Vertical Connector Bars
+- b.
+Vertical Connector Bars

-- Vacuum Interrupter
+- c.
+Vacuum Interrupter

-- Lower Horizontal Primary Disconnect Bars d.
+- d.
+Lower Horizontal Primary Disconnect Bars

-- Ground Shoe
+- e.
+Ground Shoe

-- Main Insulating Supports f.
+- f.
+Main Insulating Supports

-- Insulating Pole Support
+- g.
+Insulating Pole Support

-- Main Insulating Operating Rod (Push Rod) h.
+- h.
+Main Insulating Operating Rod (Push Rod)

-- Mechanism Housing
+- j.
+Mechanism Housing

-- Levering-In Crank Arm
+- k.
+Levering-In Crank Arm

-- Crank Arm Rollers I.
+- I. Crank Arm Rollers

+- m.
+Levering-In Shaft

-- Levering-In Shaft Worm Wheel
+- n.
+Worm Wheel